 When they’re done, they click Submit.
-At the bottom of the form Box displays the progress of the upload.
+With each file upload Box automatically captures the email address used to log in.
+And at the bottom of the form Box displays the progress of the upload.

 When the upload completes Box displays a confirmation message.
 If one or more files fail to upload, the submitter can simply try again.